 SCOPE OF STATEMENT

 This statement establishes statutory accounting principles for investment income due and accrued.
+This statement does not address the accounting for tax credits earned or purchased, which are discussed in SSAP No. 94R—State and Federal Tax Credits.

 Dec.
 1, 2023 exposed revisions to SSAP No. 48R—Joint Ventures, Partnerships and Limited Liability Companies